exKAZUu/Code2Xml/README.md

     additive_expression: multiplicative_expression<id: 1> ( ('+'<id: 2> | '-'<id: 3>) multiplicative_expression<id: 4> )* ;

-Then, one possible xml may be as follows:
+Then, one possible xml may be as follows.

     <additive_expression>
       <multiplicative_expression id="1">